 What's the state of Germany's "welcoming culture"?

 Germany is Europe’s top immigration country.
 Thousands come in the hope of work, a better life or safety.
 However, immigrants stay and contribute to a society and its prosperity over time only if they feel welcome.
 What do Germans currently think about immigrants and immigration?
 Kantar Emnid regularly conducts surveys on behalf of the Bertelsmann Stiftung that answer these questions.
-Here are available the surveys for 2012 and 2015.
-The results of the current Survey (2017) can be found here (in German).
+Here are the available surveys for 2012, 2015, 2017 as well as an additional study from 2018 on what people think the idea of a good citizen stands for in the immigration society (in German).
+The results of the current survey of 2019 can be found here (in German).

 The Open Society Initiative

-The Bertelsmann Stiftung – together with other members of the Expert Council of German Foundations on Integration and Migration (Sachverständigenrat deutscher Stiftungen für Integration und Migration; SVR) – supports the Open Society (Offene Gesellschaft) initiative, which emerged out of civil society in 2016.
+The Bertelsmann Stiftung – together with other members of the Expert Council of German Foundations on Integration and Migration (Sachverständigenrat deutscher Stiftungen für Integration und Migration; SVR) – helped the Open Society (Offene Gesellschaft) initiative in 2016-2017 get off the ground by supporting it financially.
+The Open Society initiative originally emerged out of the German civil society in 2016.
 As a non-partisan civic measure, the initiative takes a stand for the body politic as defined in the Basic Law.
 The idea behind it is simple.
 “Rather than succumbing to the politics of fear, we should be defending our open society,” so the initiators of the Open Society, who are working to bring people together and pool the activities of organizations, alliances and individuals in the service of this goal.
 You can find more information on the Open Society initiative here (in German).